libavg/libavg/sphinxdoc/areanodes.rst

             The length of the decoder queue in video frames.
 This is the number of frames that can be decoded before the first one is displayed.
-A higher number increases memory consumption but also resilience against data source latency.
+A higher number increases memory consumption but also resilience against data source latency (i.e. hiccups during disk reads).
 Can only be set at node construction.
 Can't be set if :samp:`threaded=False`, since there is no queue in that case.

         .. py:attribute:: threaded